doublerobotics/d3-sdk/docs/API.md

 }```
 - other:
   - event: `DRBase.poleMotionStop` fires only if travel data is running.
-event: `DRBase.poleMotionStart` fires only if travel data is running.
-  - event: `DRBase.poleMotionStop` fires only if travel data is running.
-event: `DRBase.poleMotionStart` fires only if travel data is running.
+  - event: `DRBase.poleMotionStart` fires only if travel data is running.

 ### calibration
 - calibration.requestValues